 541.410.8680 - firstname.lastname@example.org

-As part of a four year, self funded, solo project, Bend Oregon photographer Richard Scott Nelson presents the story of the Deschutes River, encompassing the history, science and beauty of a river born 5 million years ago when the volcanic peaks of the Cascade Mountains were born and the spring-fed Deschutes River began it's journey North to the Columbia River.
+As part of a five year, self funded, solo project, Bend Oregon photographer and film maker Richard Scott Nelson presents the story of the Deschutes River, encompassing the history, science and challenges of a river born 5 million years ago when the volcanic peaks of the Cascade Mountains were born and the spring-fed Deschutes River began it's journey North to the Columbia River.

-Known to Native Americans as 'Towarnehiooks', to French trappers as the 'Rivière des Chutes', to explorer Capt.
-John C. Fremont as the 'Falls River' while Lewis & Clark named it 'Clarks River', by the turn of the century it was known simply as the Deschutes River.
+Known to early French trappers in the 1800's as the Riviera des Chutes, by the turn of the century it was know simply as the Deschutes River.

 The Deschutes is the most constant flowing river in the United States and the focus of the story, as told by noted experts, is how the snowmelt from the volcanoes of the High Cascades feeds the vast underground storage system that releases cold, clear water day after day into a spring-fed river system that eventually flows North to the Columbia River.